zubxxr/autonomous-valet-parking/README.md

 ros2 topic pub --once /initialpose geometry_msgs/msg/PoseWithCovarianceStamped '{header: {stamp: {sec: 1708461407, nanosec: 151011266}, frame_id: "map"}, pose: {pose: {position: {x: 3730.777099609375, y: 73724.90625, z: 0.0}, orientation: {x: 0.0, y: 0.0, z: -0.9610824749843778, w: 0.27626160840388697}}, covariance: [0.25, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.25, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.06853891909122467]}}'
 ```

-This command can then be used inside a script with additional code to handle running the command as a subprocess.

 <br>